 How do I check for existing funds? @headerType>

-From 1 November 2021, an online Request stapled fund form will be accessible through ATO Online Services for Business, ATO Online for Individuals and Online Services for Agents.
+An online Request stapled fund form will be accessible through ATO Online Services for Business, ATO Online for Individuals and Online Services for Agents.
 Employers, or agents acting on their behalf will need to input information about employees into the form and will receive an online response as soon as the form is processed (within minutes).
 Employers who haven’t enabled online services with the ATO will be able to access this information over the phone.

 -